heabijay/crtcli/README.md

   ```

 - `crtcli app sql -r sql-console -f query.sql'` — Executes SQL query from file 'query.sql' in Creatio '$CRTCLI_APP_URL' with sql-console runner.

+### app tunnel

+Establishes TCP tunnels via the Creatio instance to access internal services, such as database or Redis connections.

+**Requires the crtcli.tunneling package to be installed.**

+> This feature is primarily a proof of concept (PoC) and is provided mainly for demonstration purposes.
+Exercise caution when using it, as we cannot guarantee its complete security, stability, or reliability.
+By using it, you acknowledge that there may be potential risks, such as security risks, data issues, or unexpected behavior, and you agree to proceed at your own risk.

+**Options:**

+- `--connection-strings` — Print defined connection strings in the Creatio configuration and exit.
+(ConnectionStrings.config file configuration)

+- `-L <[bind_address:]port:host:host_port>` — Local port forwarding rule(s) in the format [bind_address:]port:host:host_port.
+(SSH like format)

+**Examples:**

+1. **Use case:** You want to connect to the Creatio database from your local machine using DataGrip, DBeaver, or any other database client.

+    _For this example, we assume that you already have the crtcli app credentials configuration, so we will omit app command arguments to focus on the tunnel command._

+    **Step 1.** Download the crtcli.tunneling package from the link above, install it, and restart the Creatio instance.

+    ```shell
+    crtcli app pkg install crtcli.tunneling.zip -r
+    ```

+    **Step 2:** List all configured connection strings at the Creatio instance.

+    ```shell
+    crtcli app tunnel --connection-strings
+    ```

+    ```
+    Listing connection strings at https://localhost:99:
+    db
+    Server=db;Port=5432;Database=creatio;User ID=postgres;password=postgres;Timeout=500; CommandTimeout=400;MaxPoolSize=1024;

+    redis
+    host=redis;db=0;port=6379
+    ...
+    ```

+    **Step 3:** Start a TCP tunnel to the Creatio database using crtcli.

+    In Step 2, we also received the "db" connection string, which is the Creatio database connection string.
+From that string, we can extract:

+    ```
+    db_host=db
+    db_port=5432
+    db_database=creatio
+    db_user=postgres
+    db_password=postgres
+    ```

+    Therefore, we need to create a tunnel to db:5432.

+    ```shell
+    crtcli app tunnel -L 2222:db:5432
+    ```

+    **Step 4:** Connect to the Creatio database using DataGrip, DBeaver, or any other database client.

+    Because we specified in Step 3 that we want to map the local port 2222 to the Creatio database port 5432, we can connect to the Creatio database from our local machine using the address "localhost:2222".

+    So, the connection parameters look like this:

+    ```
+    db_host=localhost
+    db_port=2222
+    db_database=creatio
+    db_user=postgres
+    db_password=postgres
+    ```

 ### pkg